guaix-ucm/pyemir/doc/user/engineering.rst

 Cosmetics
 +++++++++
-Detector cosmetics include: dead and hot pixels, inhomogenitites in pixel-to-pixel response, stripes pattern and bias in the least significative bit.
+Detector cosmetics include: dead and hot pixels, inhomogenities in pixel-to-pixel response, stripes pattern and bias in the least significative bit.

 Dead and hot pixels
 -------------------

+.. versionadded:: 0.6.8

 Dead pixels have low response independently of the brightness of the incident light.
 Hot pixels have high response even in low brightness conditions.
 Both types of pixels are related with problem in detector electronics.

 Dead and hot pixels are detected using two flat illuminated images of different exposure time.
-The ratio of this images would be a constant, except in dead or hot pixels, which will deviate significantly.
+The ratio of these images would be a constant, except in dead or hot pixels, which will deviate significantly.

 Asumming a normal distribution for the vast majority of the pixels in